runwayml/learn/docs/tutorials/tutorial_p5_cyclegan.md

 ### Next Steps
-This tutorial showed how to communicate with Runway from p5.js using HTTP.
+This tutorial showed how to communicate with RunwayML from p5.js using HTTP.
 How could we extend it?
 Try using different image/model combinations to see what you can come up with.
 What happens if you send over your own drawings rather than images?
-While we use CycleGAN in the tutorial, every other model in Runway also accepts in data via HTTP.
-Try changing the input/output keys in the code and then running this code with Pix2Pix, Photosketch, Style Transfer, or any other model in Runway!
+While we use CycleGAN in the tutorial, every other model in RunwayML also accepts in data via HTTP.
+Try changing the input/output keys in the code and then running this code with Pix2Pix, Photosketch, Style Transfer, or any other model in RunwayML!